learn-co-curriculum/calculating-distance-lab/README.md

 distances
 ```

 The returned list from the above procedure isn't super helpful.
-We need to know who each distance is associated with.
+We need to know the person associated with each distance.

 So let's accomplish this by writing a function called `distance_with_neighbor` that works like our distance function but instead of returning a float, returns a dictionary representing the `second_neighbor`, and also adds in the a key value pair indicating distance from the `first_neighbor`.